Cajun Sweet Potato Fries

 Instructions

 - While the fries are in the oven, make the blue cheese yogurt.
-In a small bowl mix together all the blue cheese yogurt ingredients and set aside.6 tablespoons Greek yogurt, 3 tablespoons blue cheese, ½ teaspoon dijon mustard, A pinch of sea salt and a few cranks of pepper
+In a small bowl mix together the yogurt, blue cheese, dijon, salt, and pepper.⅓ cup Greek yogurt, ¼ cup blue cheese, 1 teaspoon dijon mustard, 1 pinch EACH: salt and pepper

 - Serve the fries with a little chopped parsley on top and the blue cheese yogurt on the side.Chopped parsley